 From now, Facebook will start ‘demoting individual posts from people and Pages that use engagement bait.’
-This leads the platform to provide a more authentic makeover in terms of engagement of users.
+This leads the platform to provide a more authentic makeover in terms of the engagement of users.

 Facebook has ‘reviewed and categorized hundreds of thousands of posts’ for a machine learning model to detect various kinds of engagement bait.
-The idea is to reduce the number of such posts as much possible from the News Feed.
+The idea is to reduce the number of such posts as much as possible from the News Feed.

 This is nothing new from the social media giant, as it is recently continuing with its initiatives like demoting clickbait headlines and links that encourage low-quality web page experiences.